-Priority Status Description

-1 Closed The customer's account has been closed

-and is only in the database for

-informational / regulatory purposes.
-No

-further operations are possible with this

-entity.

-2 Blocked The customer has been blocked by the

-administrator; no call services are

-provided until the administrator removes

-the block.
-The customer still has access

-to self-care pages.
-Blocked customers are

-not subject to maintenance charges but

-▲ subscription fees still apply.

-3 Suspended Services for this customer have been

-suspended because of an overdue

-invoice.
-Once payment is received

-(either an online payment or periodical

-payment, or the administrator enters a

-cash / check payment manually) in an amount that covers the overdue invoice,

-the suspension is automatically lifted.

-4 Provisionally Once a customer is provisionally

-terminated terminated, all services are terminated.

-terrimated There is still the option to reactivate

-services that were disconnected if the

-customer changes their mind later.
-The

-default period for reactivation is 30 days,

-however this value can be adjusted

-within the customer class.

-5 △ Credit This indicates that the postpaid

-exceeded customer's balance is above his credit

-limit, so he will not be able to make any

-outgoing calls unless they are free calls
+Priority Status Description 1 General Closed The customer's account has been closed and is only in the database for informational / regulatory purposes.
+No further operations are possible with this entity.
+2 Blocked The customer has been blocked by the administrator; no call services are provided until the administrator removes the block.
+The customer still has access to self-care pages.
+Blocked customers are not subject to maintenance charges but subscription fees still apply.
+3 Suspended Services for this customer have been suspended because of an overdue invoice.
+Once payment is received (either an online payment or periodical payment, or the administrator enters a cash / check payment manually) in an amount that covers the overdue invoice, the suspension is automatically lifted.
+4 Provisionally terminated Once a customer is provisionally terminated, all services are terminated.
+There still exists the option to reactivate the services that were disconnected if the customer changes their mind.
+The default period for reactivation is 30 days, however this value can be adjusted within the customer class.
+5 Credit exceeded This indicates that the postpaid customer's balance is above his credit limit, so he will not be allowed to make any outgoing calls unless they are free

-(e.g. toll-free numbers).
+calls (e.g. toll-free numbers).

-6 ▲ No available This status is only for prepaid customers.
+( 🛕 No available This status is only for prepaid customers.

-0 funds When a customer's funds reach a zero
+6 funds When a customer's funds reach a zero

-value, services are no longer available.
+101100 value, services are no longer available.

 Once a payment is made and available

 funds increase, all services are once again

 available.

-7 Suspension Suspension This indicates that the customer's
+7 Suspension This indicates that the customer's

-delayed suspension is postponed until a date in
+lifted suspension has been lifted (the 'as of'

-the future (the date is specified on the
+date is specified on the Change status

-Payment Method tab).
+button).

-8 ₽ Payment This indicates that the customer's auto-
+8 🕸 Payment This indicates that the customer's auto-

 frozen payment has been suspended due to

 repeated errors (e.g. credit card

 cancellation).

-9 Spending limit This indicates that the customer's daily
+9 🔺 Spending limit This indicates that the customer's daily

 reached spending limit has been reached.
 The

 spending limit is renewed at 00:00:00

 every day, so once the limit is renewed,

 the Spending Limit Reached status is

 lifted from the customer.

 10 Exported This status indicates that the customer

-10 has been ported to a new PortaOne®
+has been ported to a new PortaOne®

 installation.
 When an account has this

 exported status, it is not operational

 although its data is preserved for backup.